EssentialsX/Website/Home.md

 * Allow commands in kits and use `{player}` to replace with player's name.
 * `/showkit <kitname>` to show the kit's contents.
 * BannerMeta support.
-* Fixed mob spawners for 1.8.3+, this means you can use spawner signs and commands such as `/i mob_spawner:51`, and the spawners won't be pigs when placed
+* Fixed mob spawners for 1.8.3+, this means you can use spawner signs and commands such as `/i mob_spawner:51`, and the spawners won't be pigs when placed.
 * Uses UUID-backed Vault for permissions group and prefix/suffix lookups.
 This results in better performance due to not needing a name-to-UUID conversion.
 Spigot-Essentials implements UUID lookups for zPermissions, but not other permissions plugins.
 Because EssentialsX prioritizes Vault, all queries using the Vault handler should be much faster.
+* Adds an option to forcefully disable safe teleportation (very useful for Factions/raiding servers).
+Mainline Essentials only has two values for the `teleport-safety` option: to convert locations to safe teleports (results in plenty of exploits) or to deny the teleport entirely.
+EssentialsX adds a `force-disable-teleport-safety` option (default false) that when combined with `teleport-safety: true`, disables conversion to safe locations and teleports the user to their exact location.

 ### Showkit
 Command: `/showkit <kitname>`